What is sleep apnea?

 CPAP machines deliver constant, steady air pressure to a patient’s airways to prevent them from collapsing when trying to breathe.
 Air pressure is delivered via a tube/hose that is connected to a mask or nose piece (or nasal mask) that is strapped in place over the face while sleeping.

-For the best results, sleep apnea patients should use their CPAP machine every time they sleep, whether it be at home, while traveling, or even taking naps.
+For the best results, sleep apnea patients should use their CPAP machine every time they sleep, whether it be at home, while traveling or backpacking, or even taking naps.
 It also may take time to get used to using a CPAP machine.
 The machines vary in their available pressure settings, and the masks come in all shapes and sizes, so it is advised for patients to work with their sleep doctor to find what fits best for them.

 Common problems with CPAP machines and tips for avoiding them